ramantehlan/Mateix/README.md

 Provide only the read access to the other device, only the original owner will have the write access

+*Result*

 ***

 **Challenge: What if something still goes wrong with data?**

-A program no matter how well written, will always have that 0.1% that it will fail.
+A program no matter how well written, will always have that 0.1% chance that it will fail.
 In a case like that, the most important thing is the data.
-I have created a automatic git commits system, which will look for changes every 10 minutes, and will automaticlly trigger a commit.
-You can also switch it off if you want.
+Following are the options we have to prevent that from happening.

+- Local Backup
+- Git

+*Result*

+After considering, I have decided to use **`git`**. *I will make a automatic `git commit` either immediately, or by a cron job.*

 ***